 Closed loop Fluxgate CTSR type current sensors are mainly used in the industrial domain.
 That technology can also be used in the following applications:

-The operating principle is that of a current transformer, equipped with a magnetic sensing element, which senses the flux density in the core.
+The operating principle can be compared to a current transformer equipped with a magnetic sensing element, which detects the flux density in the core.
 The output of the field sensing element is used as the error signal in a control loop driving a compensating current through the secondary winding of the transformer.

-At low frequencies, the control loop maintains the flux through the core near zero.
-As the frequency rises, an increasingly large fraction of the compensating current is due to the operation in transformer mode.
-The secondary current is therefore the image of the primary current.
+At low frequencies, the control loop maintains the flux through the core to zero.
+As the frequency rises, an increased compensating current is required, in order to operate like a current transformer, with a secondary current which is an image of the primary current.

-In a voltage output sensor, the compensating current is converted to a voltage through a precision resistor, and made available at the output of a buffer amplifier.
+In a presence of a a voltage output sensor, the compensating current is converted to a voltage through a precision resistor, and made available at the output of a buffer amplifier.

 Closed loop Fluxgate CAS-CASR-CKSR current sensors have been designed mainly for industrial applications:

 ITC current sensors are high accuracy sensors using fluxgate technology.
-This high sensitivity zero-flux detector uses a second wound core (D’) for noise reduction.
-A difference between primary and secondary ampere turns creates an asymmetry in the fluxgate current.
+This high sensitivity zero-flux detector uses a second core (D’) to reduce the noise.
+A difference between primary and secondary current turns creates an asymmetry in the fluxgate current.

 This difference is detected by a microcontroller that controls the secondary current that compensates the primary ampere turns (IP x NP).